Rekeii/collab/03 Note Sequences/01 11/01 SEM 1/02 Midterm/Earth Science.md

 Source: http://blogs.agu.org/landslideblog/files/2013/10/Chorabari-Glaciers-Kedarnath-17-Panorama.jpg (accessed on 30 October 2015)

 ##### **Mud Flow**
 - combined soil and water flow downslope.
-Happens near rivers or streams or wherever land is always moist or has been soaked in water for a longtime.
+Happens near rivers or streams or wherever land is always moist or has been soaked in water for a long time.
 - Its weight indicates the severity of the risk.

 ![[Pasted image 20211001163427.png]]